MendieFendie/streamer-spotlight-project-back-end/README.md

 1. Clone the repository and navigate to the project directory.
 2. Install dependencies with `npm install`.
 3. Create a `.env` file with your MongoDB URI (URIDB=<your-mongodb-uri>).
-4. Start the server with `npm start`.
+4. Start the server with `node server.js`.

 ## API Endpoints